llalwani/family-spendable/README.md

 This app follows [John Papa's AngularJS style guide](https://github.com/johnpapa/angular-styleguide), which is the style guide recommended by the AngularJS core team.

+Todo: All css will eventually be migrated to SASS and processed with Gulp.
+They are currently littered throughout the views

 ## Contact